mvaled/mvaled.github.io/content/odoo-at-last.rst

-.. sidebar:: Updated 2015-06-03

-   `The menu decomposition`_ described below was actually an error in a custom addon and not related with migration process.

-   While still using OpenERP, we backported the partner merge feature from Odoo and made it work in OpenERP.
-We even added a fuzzy match feature so that minor typos were not missed.
-Now in Odoo it seems our modifications messed things up.

 After several months, we have finally moved from OpenERP to Odoo.
 It took several rounds of testing, finding bugs and incompatibilities in our own modules and fixing them.